"I was sitting in the back of my used minivan in a campus parking lot, when I decided I was going to commit suicide."

 After Princeton, Ferriss started BrainQUICKEN, a sports nutrition company, with $5,000.
 Within a few years, it was distributed to a dozen countries and generated $40,000 to $70,000 per month.
 The cost: fourteen-hour days, stimulants to wake up, depressants to sleep.
 He was checking email 200 times a day, fielding calls from manufacturing facilities across time zones, and putting out fires that no system could prevent because he hadn't built the systems yet.
 The girlfriend he expected to marry left.

 In desperation, he took a three-week sabbatical in Europe and started experimenting with radical efficiency: email once per day, virtual assistants, automation everywhere.
 Revenue actually increased without him.
 When he sold the company, he voluntarily dropped the price by 20% just to walk away clean: "I really wanted to move on to free up the mental energy my business was consuming."
 Hundreds of thousands of dollars left on the table for moral clarity.
-The burnout hadn't just exhausted him.
-It had violated his sense of how work should be done.
+The burnout hadn't just exhausted him; it had violated his sense of how work should be done.
 He'd accidentally created the template for a book.

 Why The 4-Hour Workweek Is Really a Moral Instruction Manual